Mugdha Godse is Opening Doorz on her workout routine, eating habits and spiritual quotient. Here she speaks about ‘Belly Meditation’.

 Mugdha Godse on her workout routine, eating habits and spiritual quotient…

-I’m a practitioner of ashtanga yoga since the past eight years.
+I’m a practitioner of Ashtanga yoga for the past eight years.
 This takes care of everything about my fitness.
 However, I also add swimming and walking to my daily routine.
 I walk daily for 45 minutes.
 The same amount of time is dedicated to the pool on a daily basis.

 I used to stress easily and worry a lot but I’m much calmer now.
 Since the last three years I have started doing ‘Belly Meditation’ which I learnt from my spiritual master.
 This has brought lot of peace and joy to my life; I sense surreal strength in me.
 ‘Belly Meditation’ is a simple way of being alive to the present moment by closing your eyes, feeling your palms and bringing your entire attention inside your body.
 All you have to do is keep your back straight.
 Eventually we have to feel our whole body with our attention and bring our attention two inches below the navel—that is our center point.
 That is what this meditation is all about.